des-science/DES-SN5YR/4_DISTANCES_COVMAT/README.md

 - STATONLY.txt.gz
 - STAT+SYS.txt.gz (all systematics)

+Note that STATONLY.txt.gz is actually an 1829x1829 matrix filled with zeros because the statistical uncertainties are included in the MUERR_FINAL in the DES-SN5YR_HD.csv file.
+STAT+SYS.txt.gz contains the additional systematic uncertainties.
+See the likelihood function in folder 5_COSMOLOGY to see how the likelihood is built using SN distances (MU in DES-SN5YR_HD.csv), statistical SN uncertainties (MUERR_FINAL in DES-SN5YR_HD.csv) and these covariance matrices.

-Single-syst cov matrix are also available in SingleSYS_CovMatrix.
+Single-syst cov matrices are also available in SingleSYS_CovMatrix.